Table of Contents

 There is also a criminal penalty for willfully supplying false or fraudulent information on your Form W-4 or for willfully failing to supply information that would increase the amount withheld.
 The penalty upon conviction can be either a fine of up to $1,000 or imprisonment for up to 1 year, or both.

 These penalties will apply if you deliberately and knowingly falsify your Form W-4 in an attempt to reduce or eliminate the proper withholding of taxes.
-A simple error or an honest mistake will not result in one of these penalties.
-For example, a person who has tried to figure the number of withholding allowances correctly, but claims seven when the proper number is six, will not be charged a W-4 penalty.
+A simple error or an honest mistake won't result in one of these penalties.
+For example, a person who has tried to figure the number of withholding allowances correctly, but claims seven when the proper number is six, won't be charged a W-4 penalty.

 See chapter 6 for information on reporting your tips to your employer.
-For more information on the withholding rules for tip income, see Publication 531, Reporting Tip Income.
+For more information on the withholding rules for tip income, see Pub.
+531, Reporting Tip Income.

 By withholding at the regular rate on the sum of your pay plus your reported tips.